-If one of your profile is rejected, there are no chances it will be accepted the second time.
-In fact, it does mean all your profiles can be suspended.
+If the profile isn’t accepted once, there are no chances it will be accepted the second time.
+What it means is all profiles will get suspended.

-Similarly if your Upwork profile has been suspended previously for violation of any terms and conditions, do not expect the new profile to get accepted.
+Similarly, if your Upwork profile has been suspended previously for violation of any terms and conditions, do not expect the new one to get accepted.

-If your account is suspended, it is totally different from profile being rejected.
-You can get rejected multiple times before a profile is approved but once it is suspended, there is very little that can be done then.
+If your account is once suspended, it is different from profile rejection.
+You can get rejected multiple times before it is approved.
+Once suspended, there is little one can do about it.

 14. Be part of an Agency Account

-Upwork has 2 types of accounts, Individual freelancer and Agency accounts.
+Upwork has two types of accounts, Individual freelancer and Agency accounts.
 Inside agency accounts there can be numerous individual freelancers who work as business development for the agency.

-If any of your friends have an Upwork agency profile, you can be part of his agency profile and get your account approved.
+If any of your friends have an Upwork agency profile, be part of his agency profile and get your account approved.

-Remember the work you do may as a member of the agency may show on the agency profile and not on your individual profile.
-So beware of that.
+Remember the work you do may as a member of the agency may show on the agency profile, not on your profile.
+Beware of it.

-Again this is not at all a recommended method but it is shared as it is also an option to get an Upwork profile approved.
+Again it is not at all a recommended method but shared as it is also an option to get an Upwork profile approved.
 It is always better to get an individual freelancer profile.

 15. Look for alternative

-There are many other freelancing site to work with.
+There are many other freelancing sites to work.

 Further Reading …